human-interaction/project1/Presentation.md

 <img src="https://user-images.githubusercontent.com/56712822/67139010-a7cae000-f210-11e9-9a75-900b8eb602e2.png" width:200>

-Design and Screen Size : This is a touch screen interactive mirror with a screen size of 8 inches
+Interface :

-Interactive features : This interactive design has some useful information like
+This interactive design has some useful information like

-Social Media - Facebook, WhatsApp, Instagram.
+Social Media - Facebook, WhatsApp, Instagram, Twitter.
 We also have information showing weather in current location, current date & time, Calendar and Newsfeed.
 We have Media related information like Spotify and Youtube.
+It displays current tweets as well.

 The interface looks like this